jessica-chan-5/ultrasonic-c-scan-segmentation-for-composites/README.md

 ## Description

 This code was developed as part of Jessica Chan’s master’s thesis in Dr Hyonny Kim’s lab at UC San Diego.
 The code takes pulse-echo ultrasonic C-scan data in character delimited formats (.csv, .txt, .dat) of aerospace composites with impact damage and creates a 3D reconstruction of the damage state.
 The code also calculates time-of-flight, creates a mask of the overall damaged region, and merges front and back C-scans of a sample when available.
+The code was developed in MATLAB 2022b, but works for 2019b or later.

 ## Background
 Despite a high strength to weight ratio, aerospace composites are susceptible to impact damage which can be barely visible while still adversely affecting their strength, therefore detecting and characterizing damage is important.
 Non-destructive evaluation, specifically single-sided pulse-echo ultrasonic C-scans, can be used to detect damage.
 The main characteristic of barely visible impact damage is that it occurs from impacts that leave little to no visual indication on the front side that damage has occurred, when in fact there is internal damage, namely planar delaminations between the lamina, and there can be visual indication of damage on the back side of the component.
 Examples of barely visible impact damage include damage to a component impacted by runway debris, hail, or accidentally dropped maintenance tools [^1].